kikyo-mx/hidden-conc-hypg/README.md

 # hidden-conc-hypg
-A Hypergraph-based Framework for Stock Selection via Hidden Concept Mining Representation in Hypergraph Attention Network
+A Framework for Stocks Selection via Concept-Oriented Attention Representation in Hypergraph Neural Network